Dr. Denny Kolkebeck, D.P.T., O.C.S., C.M.T.P.T., H.S.P., K.T.C., C.S.C.S.:

 Denny has been a “physical adventurer,” climbing, tumbling & training since conception.
 He is passionate about maximizing people’s health, empowering clients to perform better, & reach their God-given potential to excel in the game of life!

-Dr. Kolkebeck has been both an orthopedic sports-medicine physical therapist & strength & conditioning coach for 20 years & wears both roles on his sleeve.
-He teaches numerous seminars and workshops to colleagues and healthcare professionals focusing on the fascial and musculoskeletal link from the toes to the trunk, multi-plane movements, soft tissue mobilization tools, kinesiology taping & The Five Core Competencies.
+Dr. Kolkebeck has been both an orthopedic sports-medicine physical therapist & strength & conditioning coach for 25 years & wears both roles on his sleeve.
+He both teaches and attends numerous seminars and workshops looking to both share and learn whatever is useful.

-He works with athletes ranging from marathon runners to triathletes; power-lifters to Olympic weightlifters; cyclists to swimmers; football players to wrestlers; obstacle course racers to America's elite.
-He enjoys collaborating with coaches and athletes at every level and loves learning something new.
+He works with all levels and types of athletes ranging from marathon runners to triathletes; power-lifters to Olympic weightlifters; cyclists to swimmers; football players to wrestlers; obstacle course racers to America's elite.
+He enjoys collaborating with coaches and athletes at every level and loves learning new insights.

-- food is medicine, & medicine is a side-effect waiting to happen
+- Food is medicine, and medicine is a side-effect waiting to happen

-- athletes need to possess & work-on athleticism and movement potential
+- Athletes need to work-on fundamental athleticism and individualized periodization

-- in doing the right thing, for the right reasons, right now
+- Do the right thing, for the right reasons, right now

 He applies these beliefs by: